pivotal-anz/concourse-intro/UsingConcourse.md

 Note that the task is actually executed by a Docker container, so I guess the Concourse VM has Docker installed internally.

-This task runs the `test` script in `myrepo`.
+This task runs the `test` script in `concourse-intro`.
 Which brings us to resources.

 ## Resources